 Sexuality and spirituality are inextricably bound (why else would religion work so hard to control/contain both?).
 In Kundalini and the eastern religions/philosophies I was raised in, the serpent energy represents sexuality and the life force, and it is the ultimate fire that winds its way up to awaken, enlighten, and illuminate.
 Our body is the flute through which the life force flows to awaken us.

 Trauma interrupts this.
-It splits the two, sexuality and spirituality, creating the illusion that they are separate.
-The joy-spot is about knowing they are one and the same, that sexuality is the doorway to spirituality, to knowing oneself, and that pleasure is the song the Divine sings through us.
+It splits us up, fragments us.
+The joy-spot is about knowing everything is one and the same—that sexuality is the doorway to spirituality.
+It’s the creative life force.
+And pleasure is a song the Divine sings through us.

 The erotic carvings on the Khajuraho temples in India are not about sex.
 They point to the doorway of transcendence.
 The very name comes from khajur, the fruit of the date-palm which, at the time, was a symbol of sweetness and pleasure…the place where the senses met the sublime.
 The joy-spot.